 Before you reach your Standard Benefit Age, some of your benefits may be withheld if you work and have earnings above a certain amount.
-However, after you reach your Standard Benefit Age.
-SSA will recalculate your benefit amount to compensate you for any months in which part of your benefits were withheld.
-If you continue working but wait to start benefits until your.
-Standard Benefits until your benefit amount to benefit age.
+However, after you reach your Standard Benefit Age, SSA will recalculate your benefit amount to compensate you for any months in which part of your benefits were withheld.
+If you continue working but wait to start benefits until your Standard Benefit Age, your benefits will not be reduced no matter how much you are.